Carnitas Recipe

 Native to the state of Michoacán, traditional carnitas are covered in lard and cooked down for hours.

-Because a huge vat of lard isn’t something most people want to cook with in these Modern Tymes, I’ve done my carnitas by cooking until tender in water and spices, then using the fat from the roast to do a final fry.
+Because a huge vat of lard isn’t something most people want to cook with in these Moderne Tymes, I make my carnitas by simmering the pork until tender in water and spices, then using the rendered fat to do a final fry.
 This is why you’ll need to use a fatty cut of pork (shoulder roast) for this recipe, and not a lean cut like loin.
 Well, I guess you could use a lean cut, but it would probably turn out a little on the dry side of things and I can honestly say that nothing messes up a good taco quicker than a dry filling.

 Ingredients